 As we mentioned above, some RFID wallets work better than others.
 We review our recommendations in our best RFID wallet article.
 We base these recommendations on what we’ve found in our research about independent testing, customer feedback, and other factors.

 Learn more about RFID and how it happens in this news story from Fox News.

-Using a RFID blocking credit card protector isn’t a replacement for good old common sense.
+Using an RFID blocking credit card protector isn’t a replacement for good old common sense.
 Keep your valuable cards in a secure place at home when possible and always monitor your credit card and bank account statements for fraudulent charges.
-Although RFID-blocking technology isn’t completely secure, it’s better than leaving your credit, debit and other identification cards entirely exposed.

 Would you feel more protected using an RFID wallet?

 Disclaimer: This website contains reviews, opinions and information regarding products and services manufactured or provided by third parties.
 We are not responsible in any way for such products and services, and nothing contained here should be construed as a guarantee of the functionality, utility, safety or reliability of any product or services reviewed or discussed.
 Please follow the directions provided by the manufacturer or service provider when using any product or service reviewed or discussed on this website.